botanicals/botanicalsdesign-v2/cms/content/pages/index.md

           We love everything plantscapes.
 We grew up at Sandia Farms, a greenhouse owned by our father in St George, Utah.
 There we developed a love for plants and helping others receive the positive effects of having their space plantscaped.

-          In the last few years, we have also expanded our business to own three retail locations where we sell ceramic pottery, metal art, yard decor, and more.
+          In the last few years, we have also expanded our business to own two retail locations where we sell ceramic pottery, metal art, yard decor, and more.

           Visit our retail locations in [St George, Utah](/locations/saint-george/), and [Sandy, Utah.](/locations/sandy/)